-A judge issues a bench warrant when a person charged in a criminal case fails to appear for court.
+A judge issues a bench warrant when a person charged in a criminal case fails to appear in court.
 If you find that you are the subject of an active bench warrant, you need to contact an attorney immediately.
 Most bench warrant arrests happen through something as innocent as a traffic stop for a speeding ticket or during a routine roadblock.
-The moment you become aware of a bench warrant should be the moment you contact Cohen & Hirsch.
+The moment you become aware of a bench warrant should be the moment you contact Hirsch Criminal Defense.

 How Bench Warrants Work

 Bench warrants can be issued for a variety of reasons that include:

 - Failure to appear for a court appearance